 |Symptoms||Seeing advertisements not originating from the sites you are browsing.
 Intrusive pop-up ads.
 Decreased Internet browsing speed.|

 |Distribution Methods||Deceptive pop-up ads, potentially unwanted applications (adware).|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

 |Malware Removal (Windows)||

-To summarize, most PUAs do not improve browsing experience, include any features or are useful in some other way, even if they are advertised as useful, legitimate applications.
-On the contrary, most of them are designed to to promote questionable sites, display ads and/or gather various information.
-As mentioned in the introduction, in most cases users download and install such apps inadvertently.
+To summarize, most PUAs do not improve the browsing experience or include any useful features, even if they are advertised as legitimate applications.
+On the contrary, most promote dubious sites, display ads and gather information.
+As mentioned, in most cases users download and install these apps inadvertently.